MooreNick/ExampleProject/README.md

 ![projectPhoto2](https://github.com/MooreNick/ExampleProject/assets/123336257/334879c0-01d2-474b-bfc7-27bd0adf6909)

 How I got here: Thanks for asking!
 I graduated with a BS in CS last December.
 This is my third degree, I have another bachelor's and an associate's.
 This is a career change for me and I have currently filled out over two-hundred applications and have yet to get a job.
 I keep trying to modify my strategy to optimize interviews.
 My intent is to land a job as a developer, but that seems like such a broad term.
 I think AI and ML is an extremely interesting field and would love to learn more about it.
 I thoroghly enjoy programming and am ultimately seeking a position to help me improve my skills, particularly in C++ and/or Python.

 I think creating this project and having something I can reference and something I could easily provide for technical clarifications will greatly aid in obtaining my first position.

-FAQ:
-No internship?
-Correct - I started and finished the CS degree in two (2) years.
-I was taking the maximum amount of available summer courses to graduate quickly.
+I think my primary downfall so far is my lack of professional experience.
+I did not get an internship.
+I completed my CS degree in two years.
+In order to facilitate the rapid graduation I took the maximum amount of summer classes I could, I thought graduating six-months early was a bigger advantage.